 The Company has a sublease agreement with Auxilium Pharmaceuticals, LLC (the "Sublandlord") pursuant to which it subleases 33,019 square feet of office space for its headquarters in Wayne, Pennsylvania.
 The sublease has a term that runs through October 2023.
 If for any reason the lease between Chesterbrook Partners, LP ("Landlord") and Sublandlord is terminated or expires prior to October 2023, the Company's sublease will automatically terminate.
 In December 2020, the Company entered into a sub-sublease agreement under which it sub-subleased 8,115 square feet to a third party.
-The sub-sublease term runs concurrently with the original sublease agreement.
+The sub-sublease was terminated in December 2022.